ragardner/tktrees/DOCUMENTATION.md

 To display the actual sheet go to View -> Layout.

-If an ID has no parents or children in any hierarchy it will be placed in the first hierarchy (in order of the columns).
-The same will happen if you Undo a change made to anything but details.
+Upon opening a file if an ID has no parents or children in any hierarchy it will be placed in the first hierarchy (in order of the columns).

 ## HELPFUL TIPS AND TUTORIALS